We're Better Together

 'in the know' Parent education and networking sessions are held in various communities throughout the province, approximately 6 - 8 times per year.

-Click here for a list of the community sites that host 'in the know' webinars and networking sessions - during the summer months there are a few locations that will be hosting a community site with an individual topic.
+Click here for a list of the community sites that host 'in the know' webinars and networking sessions - for the month of September our various locations will be hosting a community site with an individual topic of their choice, dates/times vary from site to site.

 After you have watched a previously recorded webinar, please take 2 - 3 minutes to give us feedback on how we're doing!
 Click here.